New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Employed women

 Employed women who are the primary wage earners or whose incomes contribute substantially to the household finances can get life insurance to protect their loved ones.
-The life insurance policy can replace your income if you pass away, helping your partner raise your kids and cover living expenses without financial strains.
+The life insurance policy can help replace your income if you pass away, helping your partner raise your kids and cover living expenses without financial strains.

 Stay-at-home parents

-If your partner is the sole earner and you stay home to care for the kids, you still make substantial physical and financial contributions to the household.
+If your partner is the sole earner and you stay home to care for the kids, you still help make substantial physical and financial contributions to the household.
 If you pass away, your partner will have to pay for childcare and other expenses related to maintaining the household.

 Furthermore, your life insurance policy can help your loved ones cover your end-of-life expenses, such as funeral costs and medical bills.
 Your partner can also use the death benefit to help pay for your children’s education, pay off debts, and put your family into a more secure financial position.